Tobe Hooper: Career

 In 1982, Hooper made Poltergeist, based on a story by Steven Spielberg.
-Hooper was selected to direct based on his prior work by Spielberg, who co-wrote the screenplay and co-produced the film.
+Hooper was selected by Spielberg to direct based on his prior work, Spielberg having co-written the screenplay and co-produced the film.
 It was Hooper who collaborated with Spielberg to make it more of a ghost story than the original science-fiction-based treatment had been, as it had originally been conceived as a sequel to Close Encounters of the Third Kind.

 Cannon Films approached Hooper with the offer of a three-picture deal.
 He made Lifeforce (1985), Invaders from Mars (1986) and The Texas Chainsaw Massacre 2 (1986).
 Hooper also began working steadily in television.

 Hooper's later works included Spontaneous Combustion (1990); the television movie I'm Dangerous Tonight (1990); and Night Terrors (1993).
 He directed an installment of the made-for-television feature Body Bags (1993).
 His works also include The Mangler (1995), The Apartment Complex (1999), Crocodile (2000), Toolbox Murders (2004), and Mortuary (2005).

 Hooper was asked to contribute to the series Masters of Horror; he responded by directing "Dance of the Dead" (2005) with Robert Englund in the first season, and "The Damned Thing" in the second season.

 In 2010, writer and actor Mark Gatiss interviewed Hooper for the third episode of his BBC documentary series A History of Horror.

 Hooper's first novel, Midnight Movie, was published on Three Rivers Press in 2011.

 His supernatural thriller film Djinn premiered at the 2013 Abu Dhabi Film Festival.

 Personal life

 Hooper was married three times.
 He married his first wife, Maev Margaret Noonan, in 1961.
-They divorced in the early 1970s, producing one son, William Tony Hooper, who was born approximately 1966.
+They divorced in 1969, producing one son, William Tony Hooper, who was born in 1964.
 In the Fall of 1979 issue of Cinefantastique magazine, Hooper declared "I'm divorced.
 I was married very young and been divorced about eight years."
-At the time of the interview, his son was 13 and lived with him in Los Angeles.
+At the time of the interview, his son lived with him in Los Angeles.

 Hooper married again in 1983 to Carin Berger (daughter of actor William Berger), but they divorced in 1990.
 He later married Rita Marie Bartlett in 2008, but they divorced in 2010.

+A few months prior to his death, Hooper publicized images of his bruised face after he said that his girlfriend, who was thirty-eight years his junior, had beaten him.

 Death

-Hooper died of natural causes in Sherman Oaks neighborhood of Los Angeles, California, on August 26, 2017, at the age of 74.
+Hooper died of natural causes in the Sherman Oaks neighborhood of Los Angeles, California, on August 26, 2017, at the age of 74.

 Legacy

-Filmmakers who have been influenced by Hooper include Hideo Nakata, Wes Craven, Rob Zombie, Alexandre Aja, Jack Thomas Smith, and Nicolas Winding Refn.
-Director Ridley Scott has stated that his work on Alien was influenced more by Hooper's The Texas Chain Saw Massacre than any other genre film.
+Filmmakers who have been influenced by Hooper include Hideo Nakata, Wes Craven, Rob Zombie, Alexandre Aja, Jack Thomas Smith, Kiyoshi Kurosawa, Takashi Miike and Nicolas Winding Refn.
+Ridley Scott said that his work on Alien was influenced more by Hooper's The Texas Chain Saw Massacre than any other genre film.